 A must see during a city trip in Copenhagen is the iconic statue of the little mermaid.
 Unfortunately, this is the most famous tourist attraction.
 So if you like an individual photo with this beauty you have to be very patient.
-Fortunately there are still a lot of gems to discover in the nearby area.
+There are still a lot of gems to discover in the nearby area.
 So take your time to explore this neighborhood.

-Christianshavn is the lesser-known brother of Nyhaven and therefore a little more quiet for wandering around and, in my opinion, more pleasant.
+Christianshavn is the lesser-known brother of Nyhaven and therefore a little more quiet to wander around and, in my opinion, more pleasant.
 Get lost in the streets around the harbor and discover the most cute colored houses.

 Make sure to visit ‘Church Of Our Savior’, known for its spiral-shaped golden tower from which you have a beautiful panoramic view of Copenhagen.

 Unfortunately we were unable to acces the tower due to the stormy weather.
-Instead glimpsed inside the church where we could admire an impressive organ.
+Instead we glimpsed inside the church where we could admire an impressive organ.

 10. Freetown Christiana

 Stroll along the water in Freetown Christiana.
 The name explains it all – Christiana freetown is a free state within the city of Copenhagen.
 It’s a more alternative neighborhood where you can find many home-made houses, workshops, art galleries, eateries, … next to the beautiful nature.
 It is very impressive to explore this community.

-If you want to experience the real urban vibes, head to Superkilen, a hip public city park with a childerens playground.
+If you want to experience the real urban vibes, head to Superkilen.
+This is a hip public city park with a childerens playground.
 The idea for this park was to create a place where people encourage cultural integration.
 The park is decorated in a unique but trendy way with street art and is therefore a popular attraction for people who want to take an artistic photo.

 The amusement park Tivoli gardens was high on our bucket list when visiting Copenhagen.
 Unfortunately, the 2nd oldest attraction park in the world was closed during our stay.
 Nevertheless, we definitely recommend to visit it.

 13. City centre